 Your choice of extension.
 You can be creative here [max ??/10 pts].

 In the spirit of research, you should describe your proposed change in Section 2, then validate the change by providing accuracies or ROC curves for each case.
+It is easiest to see change if you compare results on the same curve or table.